Downtown in Indianapolis in Marion County, Indiana — The American Midwest (Great Lakes)

 Erected by Cultural Trail Indianapolis.

 Topics and series.
-This historical marker is listed in these topic lists: Communications • Industry & Commerce • Science & Medicine.
-In addition, it is included in the Indiana, Cultural Trail Indianapolis series list.
-A significant historical year for this entry is 1862.
+This historical marker is listed in these topic lists: Charity & Public Work • Education • Science & Medicine.
+In addition, it is included in the Former U.S. Presidents: #39 James Earl "Jimmy" Carter, Jr., and the Indiana, Cultural Trail Indianapolis series lists.
+A significant historical date for this entry is April 12, 1955.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Mark Twain (a few steps from this marker); Booker T. Washington (a few steps from this marker); Susan B. Anthony (within shouting distance of this marker); Andrew Carnegie (within shouting distance of this marker); Benjamin Franklin (within shouting distance of this marker); Wilbur and Orville Wright (about 300 feet away, measured in a direct line); Albert Einstein (about 300 feet away); Scottish Rite Cathedral (about 400 feet away).
+Franklin & Eleanor Roosevelt (a few steps from this marker); Albert Einstein (within shouting distance of this marker); Wilbur and Orville Wright (within shouting distance of this marker); Andrew Carnegie (about 300 feet away, measured in a direct line); Booker T. Washington (about 500 feet away); Thomas Edison (about 500 feet away); Mark Twain (about 600 feet away); Susan B. Anthony (about 700 feet away).
 Touch for a list and map of all markers in Indianapolis.